Biden urged to take "last opportunity" for positive legacy in letter from over 50 clemency recipients

 More than 60 members of Congress last week sent a letter urging Biden to exercise his clemency powers before Donald Trump retakes the White House.

-According to the Office of the Pardon Attorney, Biden has over 12,000 clemency requests and nearly 4,000 pardon requests pending – with less than 60 days left in office to act.
+According to the Office of the Pardon Attorney, Biden has received nearly 12,000 clemency requests which are pending – with less than 60 days left in office to act.

 The White House in April 2024 vowed to "continue to review clemency petitions and deliver reforms that advance equal justice, address racial disparities, strengthen public safety, and enhance the wellbeing of all Americans."